-However, at an altitude of around 8,000 feet, it is steep in some parts and not an easy trail to hike.
+However, at an altitude of around 8,000 feet, Ouray perimeter trail gets steep in some parts and not an easy trail to hike.
 Take it slow and hike only parts of it at a time.

 Since it intersects the Cascades Falls Trail, you can take a brief side trip on it from there.
 Or take it from the trailhead at the Ouray Visitor Center or from a few other access points around town.

 You can’t leave Ouray without a visit to Box Cañon Falls, one of the town’s most famous tourist destinations.
 A developed attraction, the park showcases an 85-foot-tall waterfall in a narrow canyon, surrounded by towering rocks.
-You can access the falls both from above and below.
-Stop at the visitor center to learn about the geology, history, flora, and fauna of the region, and then hike one of the interpretive trails.
+You can access the Box Canyon Falls both from above and below.
+Stop at the visitor center to learn about the geology, history, flora, and fauna of the Box Canyon Falls region, and then hike one of the interpretive trails.

-To get there, follow the road out of town for half a mile, and then turn onto Box Canyon Road.
+To get to Box Canyon Falls, follow the road out of town for half a mile, and then turn onto Box Canyon Road.
 You’ll reach the visitor center in about half a mile.
 You can also access it from town, from the west end of 3rd Street.

 9. Drive The Million Dollar Highway